What Is IT Disaster Recovery Management, Exactly?

-Everything You Need to Know About Disaster Recovery Management
+Everything You Need to Know About IT Disaster Recovery Management

 For businesses, there are a variety of potential disaster scenarios that require preparation.
-Among the most common of these are: intrusions by hackers, loss of access due to malware or ransomware and unintentional IT mistakes.
+Among the most common of these are: intrusions by hackers, loss of access due to malware or ransomware and unintentional data-loss events.
 Depending on where the business is located, you might also experience natural disasters like fires, tornadoes and floods.

 Given both the complexity and potential expense of implementing a comprehensive disaster recovery management plan across the entirety of their IT network, many businesses opt to employ a third-party solution.
 This option greatly simplifies the process for many businesses.
 It also often proves to be the most cost-effective option for ensuring complete security and recovery capability.

 Businesses must be able to quickly recover from a disaster.
 A prolonged operational disruption significantly increases the risk that the business will not recover from the event—ever.

 Consider these alarming statistics from the U.S. Federal Emergency Management Agency (FEMA):